JelleGraaf/PFLootGenerator/README.md

 # PFLootGenerator
-Generates random loot from the tables in the Pathfinder Core Rulebook
+Generates random loot from the tables in the Pathfinder Core Rulebook.
+All rights lie at Paizo inc (http://paizo.com/pathfinderRPG/prd/openGameLicense.html).